SkyLabIoT/LoRaEdge_BasicTracking/README.md

 ##	Uplink format
 The mode A example sketch can send 4 types of payload.
 These payloads types are identifiable by the port number used.
 An example TTN decoder script can be found on this GitHub page (exampleDecoderTTN.js).

+### On port 1 (only with BasicLoRaA version > 1.5.3):

+Send a 0x01 to request a Wi-Fi and GNSS scan payload (answer is on port 2 and 3).
+Send a 0x02 to request the current configuration (answer is on port 44).
+Send a 0x03 to request the current battery voltage (answer is on port 10).

 ### On port 2:
 This is the Wi-Fi and sensor payload.
 This payload has the information of 3 Wi-Fi points and the sensor data.
 The format is as follows: